Miles Quaritch: Avatar: The Game (2009)

 Lang reprises his role as Quaritch in the game, which is set two years before the events of Avatar.
 If the player chooses to side with the RDA, Quaritch will appear at the end, taking over the operation from the Central Command in Plains of Goliath from Commander Karl Falco.
 He will then give Able Ryder a Dragon Ship to go to Tantalus for some charges to blow up a stone wall to access the Well of Souls, where Ryder will find Falco.
 After killing Falco and activating the Emulator which cuts off the Na'vi's connection with Eywa, Quaritch congratulates Ryder and orders them to return to base.

+Avatar: Frontiers of Pandora (2023)

+After the From the Ashes DLC is completed, Quaritch is seemingly alive following his skirmish with Sully.
+He contacts Major Bukowski and says, "Major Bukowski... a little banshee told me we're down four of Varang's heavy hitters.
+(Sir) Yeah.
+Take a breath, Major.
+Things are far from optimal all around.
+I need you back at Bridgehead.
+Pack your trash and get out of there, zero dark early.
+(Are we withdrawing from the Western Frontier, sir?)
+Hell no. You'll keep running things remotely.
+Maintain pressure and let those insurgents simmer.
+It's time we regroup and reassess.
+Remember, Major.
+We improvise, adapt, and we overcome.
+Quaritch out."

 Comics

 Avatar: The Next Shadow (2021)

 An illusionary Quaritch briefly appears in a nightmare Jake has while in a coma, tormenting him alongside the deceased Tsu'tey.

 Merchandise

 Mattel made an action figure of Quaritch as part of their range of Avatar action figures.
 Lego has produced Minifigures of Quaritch for its Lego Avatar theme based on the first two films, his human form comes in set 75571 Neytiri & Thanator vs. AMP Suit Quaritch, and his Recombinant form comes in set 75577 Mako Submarine.